Umm al-Hiran: Geography

 Umm al-Hiran-Atir is located in the Wadi Atir area of the Negev desert, eight kilometres north-east of the Bedouin township of Hura.
 It is part of the same valley as Susiya, a Palestinian village in the West Bank at risk of demolition.

 History

+20th century: Foundation

 During and following the 1948 Palestine war and the establishment of the state of Israel, a large number of Bedouin tribes were displaced, including the Abu Alkian tribe.
 They were corralled into an area known as Siyag to the northeast of Beersheba, which was designated a closed military zone, barring Bedouins from accessing their original land.
 In 1956, the tribe approached the military administration and was transferred to the Yatir area, where they received 7,000 dunams of land near the wadi.
 There, they settled in two villages Umm al-Hiran and Atir.
 From this point onwards, they built houses from stone and other materials, paved roads, built wells and farmed the surrounding land.
 Sheikh Farhoud Abu al Qi'an argued that before their arrival "It was a desert, with no roads, water, houses or services".